Stamp Duty Calculator | Calculate your UK SDLT when buying a property

-These people will also pay the higher rate of Stamp Duty, if you buy a residential property in England, Wales or Northern Ireland and you already own one outside these countries.
+These people will also pay the higher rate of Stamp Duty, if you buy a residential property in England, Wales or Northern Ireland and you already own one outside of these countries.

 Stamp Duty Land Tax no longer applies in Scotland.
 Instead you pay Land and Buildings Transaction Tax when you buy a property.
+(LBTT)